 Statutory Guidelines

-The Vendor Roster may be used for the purchase of supplies, materials, and equipment not being purchased in connection with public works contracts, including product sales, equipment repair, and vehicle maintenance, as referenced in RCW 39.04.190.
+The Vendor Roster may be used for the purchase of supplies, materials, and equipment not being purchased in connection with public works contracts, as referenced in RCW 39.04.190 and agency statutes.
+This also includes “purchased services” and maintenance services that do not fall under the definition of “small works.”
+Examples of purchased services – some of which may require prevailing wages – include janitorial services, landscape maintenance, vehicle repair/maintenance, and security services.

 Purchasing and Bidding Information